codefellows/seattle-dotnet-401d4/DataStructures/README.md

 Your `README` for each Challenge should contain the following:
 1. Summary of the Challenge
 1. Image of your whiteboard solution.
 (This image should have been saved in your assets folder, and linked accordingly.)
-1. Explanation of why you solved the probelm this way
+1. Explanation of why you solved the problem this way

 ### DataStructures